A lush greenery spritz in any room may make it appear fresh and welcoming. Indoor succulents have grown quite popular in recent years.

 For a succulent, good soil achieves three things: It offers stability, nutrients, and provides moisture.
 To dig in and gain a hold for stability, the roots require soil with substance.
 It is a source of nutrients, mostly nitrogen and phosphorus.
 It absorbs and provides moisture to the plant.
 Water is held in different soil types for varying amounts of time.

-To minimise this, give your succulents a boost a couple of times a year using a diluted, water-soluble all-purpose fertilizer.
+To minimize this, give your succulents a boost a couple of times a year using a diluted, water-soluble all-purpose fertilizer.
 It’s not required, but apply some fertilizer if your soil seems like it might use some help.

 Growth and rot are both supported by the correct ratio of natural to mineral material.
 This will also enable you to water your succulents carefully.